JagsJulia/Jags.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version will be kept as the Github branch Jags-j0.5-v1.0.2.

 ## What's new

-### Version 1.0.3 (Not yet tagged!)
+### Version 1.0.3 (tagged Jan 2018)

 1. Added an option to specify thinning by Jags.
 Jagsmodel() now accepts a jagsthin arguments.
 Default is jagsthin=1.
 Thanks to @hellemo.
 See examples Line3 and Line4.
+2. Further updates by Hellemo (e.g. to improve readdlm performance).
+3. Tested on Julia 0.6.
+Not yet on Julia 0.7-.

 ### Version 1.0.2